Placement of bee hive frames in the brood box

 All through my beekeeping career I have always questioned the established pattern (as I believe we all should).
 I take nothing for granted and usually conduct a great deal of research (both literature and practical) before I adopt one method or another.

-As British Standard Hives are square in construction they will fit over the floor with the frames either perpendicular to the entrance or parallel to it.
+As British Standard National and British Commercial hives are square in construction, they will fit over the floor with the frames either perpendicular to the entrance or parallel to it.
 The "Cold Way" is the perpendicular version.
-In the past I have tried both ways to see what would happen, but I could not originally discern any benefit one way or the other.
-I adopted "Cold Way" for my standard as it suited my method of working (standing at one or other of the rear corners).
+In the past, I have tried both ways to see what would happen, but I could not originally discern any benefit one way or the other.
+I adopted "Cold Way" for my standard, as it suited my method of working (standing at one or other of the rear corners).

 This problem can be avoided by having the bees the "Warm Way".
 As they generally place their stores at the back of the hive and work their way from the front to the back as winter progresses.